Zhong-Lab-UCSD/HiCtool/tutorial/data-preprocessing.md

 # Data preprocessing

 This is the first section of the pipeline and it allows to pre-process the raw Hi-C data (fastq files), in order to generate input files for the normalization step.
+For more information about the Python functions used here check the [API documentation](https://sysbio.ucsd.edu/public/rcalandrelli/HiCtool_API_documentation.pdf).

 ## Table of Contents